 If you’re like me, you watch what you eat and keep active.
 But all of a sudden your body and belly just stubbornly refuse to respond to exercise and diet as they used to and the pounds are slowly gaining.

-How to Tame Midlife Belly Fat
+12 Tips to Tame Midlife Belly Fat

 - Choose MUFA (monounsaturated fatty acids) foods like seeds, nuts and olive oil.
 Surprisingly, good fats are essential to taming your belly fat.
 Avocados and whole grains are good fat burners too.